fluent/fluent-bit/README.md

 $ fluent-bit -i cpu -o fluentd://localhost:12224
 ```

+## Contributing

+In order to contribute to the project please refer to the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## License

 This program is under the terms of the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).